jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire Board for Hub-75.md

 ### Make Image

-While in the linux directory, copy the kernel build artifact into the hub-75 "helpers and artifacts" directory to make the final image for the BeagleV-Fire
+While in the linux directory, copy the kernel build artifact into the hub-75 "artifacts" directory to make the final image for the BeagleV-Fire

 ```
-cp arch/riscv/boot/Image* ../hub-75/helpers\ and\ artifacts/
+cp arch/riscv/boot/Image* ../hub-75/artifacts/
-cd ../hub-75/helpers\ and\ artifacts/
+cd ../hub-75/artifacts/
 mkimage -f beaglev_fire.its beagle_fire.itb
 ```